bioinformatics-ca/IDE_2021/module4/README.md

 <a name="build-tree"></a>
 # 4. Building the phylogenetic tree

-The overall goal of this lab is to make use of a set of SARS-CoV-2 genomes sequenced and analyzed by the paper to construct our own phylogenetic tree and visualize our epidemiological metadata on top of this tree to gain insight into the early spread of COVID-19 within Scotland.
+The overall goal of this lab is to make use of a set of SARS-CoV-2 genomes sequenced and analyzed by the above study to construct our own phylogenetic tree and visualize our epidemiological metadata on top of this tree to gain insight into the early spread of COVID-19 within Scotland.
 To do this, we will make use of the [Augur][] tool suite, which powers the [NextStrain](https://nextstrain.org/) website.

 An overview of the basic usage of Augur is as follows (figure from the Augur documentation):